veen2718/SpotifyStats/README.md

 `useAPI`: If this is False, will not use the Spotify API, and will just use downloaded data

+`useGithubBackup`: If this is set to False, will not use Github for backup

 ### Updating to newer version
 When updating to a newer version, simply copy the history.json file into the folder with the new release